stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 impl_0 : Either e (List b)
 ```

 Now, this is an interesting situation.
-We should come up with a value
+We are supposed to come up with a value
 of type `Either e (List b)` with nothing to work with.
 We know nothing
 about `a`, so we can't provide an argument with which to invoke `fun`.
 Likewise, we know nothing about `e` or `b` either, so we can't produce